rrowniak/ecalc/README.md

 ```

 ###### E series (resistors)
-More details on E series can be found [here](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers)
-For any given value calculator will find out the closest match.
+For any given value, the calculator will find the closest match in the E series of resistors.
+You can find more details about the E series [here](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers).
+Here are some examples:

-Examples:
 ```
 $ ecalc eseries 7.482kR
 Closest match to 7482.000000 in series E3 (tolerance 40.0%):